 The benefits of an FGA could span from understanding your Functional Group alignment to business objectives and initiatives and their use of existing toolsets to examining processes and daily tasks that reflect your current state.
 We also uncover overall awareness of opportunities for improvement and bring alignment to Functional Vision for your desired future state.

 Ultimately, we help you create a plan to achieve that desired state so you can spend less time wondering how to grow and more time-saving money through innovation.
 Companies like ITW Paslode and Nordco have taken advantage of the FGA and have seen the financial value in getting started on the transformational journey.

-Similar to the FGA, a Product Development System Assessment is an EAC-provided service that explores an organization’s product development system functionality.
-Our experts look at an organization’s operations and provide broad insight into improvement initiatives and establish a strategy for achieving operational improvement of a Product Development System.
+Similar to the FGA, a Digital Transformation Assessment is an EAC-provided service that explores an organization’s product development system functionality.
+Our experts look at an organization’s operations and provide broad insight into improvement initiatives and establish a strategy for achieving operational improvement of a product development system.

 When working through this assessment, our team has candid one-on-one discussions with your team members where we uncover what is working well, any occurred costs, and evaluate optimization opportunities.

 The results that stem from an EAC Assessment are unmatched.
 Companies are discovering data they never knew were siloed, teams that were frustrated with processes, and many other disruptions in production.
 After uprooting and addressing these issues, companies like JR Automation, HyrdaForce, DRS, Merrick, and Systems Control are able quote more business and respond to customers faster – increasing their profit as well as employee and customer satisfaction.